Pursue decarbonization in all corporate activities

 Highly significant risks and opportunities

-Baseline Scenario Short-term: around 2025, Medium-term: around 2030, Long-term: around 2050
+Baseline scenario Short-term: around 2025, Medium-term: around 2030, Long-term: around 2050

 Category Type Climate-related event Impact on business Main financial impact Significance